-The Committee invites the Finance Director, Group Financial Controller, Director of Financial Control and senior representatives of the external auditor to attend its meetings in full, although it reserves the right to request any of these individuals to withdraw.
+The Committee invites the Finance Director, Group Financial Controller, Director of Financial Control and senior representatives of the external auditor to attend its meetings in full, although it reserves the right to request any of these • the description of performance in the individuals to withdraw.
 Other senior managers are invited to present such reports as are required for the Committee to discharge its duties.